pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-registration.md

 ---

 ## PRAGMA 34 Registration
-Please note that this page is under construction.
-Registration and CENTRA3 Workshop links are not yet linked.
-They will be available in late February.<br>

-To register for PRAGMA / CENTRA Japan Meetings 2018, please click here and proceed to the registration page.<br>
+To register for PRAGMA / CENTRA Japan Meetings 2018, please go to: https://acislab.wufoo.com/forms/pragmacentra-japan-meeting-2018/.<br>

 Please note that PRAGMA 34 Workshop and CENTRA 3 All-Hands Meeting are held at different locations.
 PRAGMA 34 will be held at Akihabara Convention Hall near JR Akihabara Station and CENTRA 3 All-Hands Meeting will be held at AP Tokyo Marunouchi near JR Tokyo Station.
 It takes about 4 minutes from JR Akihabara Station to JR Tokyo Station on the JR Yamanote Line.<br>